Choosing the Right Curtain Rods

 You should determine whether you will need a combination rod, a single, double or triple curtain rod.
 The size and projection of the rod is an important consideration.
 These are all issues that should be considered before purchasing a curtain rod to save you time and money.

 The triple curtain rod was created to support a three layered window treatment.
-All three layers must have a rod pocket to allow for easy insertion of the curtain rod.
-The curtain rod pocket is usually ½”-1 wider than the actual thickness of the curtain rod.
-The triple curtain rods usually have a 1 ½” projection for the inner rod, 3 ½” projections for the middle rod, and 5 ½” projection for the outer rod.
+All three layers must have a rod pocket to allow for easy insertion of the rod.
+The pocket is usually ½”-1 wider than the actual thickness of the rod.
+The triple curtain rods usually have a 1 ½” projection for the inner rod, 3 ½” projections for the middle section, and 5 ½” projection for the outer section.